Golf instructors teach many different approaches to the takeaway.

 Of course you can try to learn to move the club two and a half yards some other way.

-You can try to put it in the same position every time with your hands, but that's pretty hard because you're not looking where you're trying to move the club.
-It's happening behind you, and you're trying to think about sending the club up and to the right.
+You can try to position it correctly every time with your hands, but that is extremely difficult because you are not looking where you are trying to move the club.
+It is happening behind you, and you are trying to think about sending the club up and to the trail side.

-It's a perfect takeaway.
-You're not trying to put the club up on plane.
-You're not trying to make sure it's pointing down the target line.
-You're not trying to do any of that stuff.
-You're just trying to move your shoulder blade two and a half inches.
+It is a perfect takeaway.
+You are not trying to put the club up on plane.
+You are not trying to make sure it is pointing down the target line.
+You are not trying to do any of that.
+You are simply trying to move your shoulder blade two and a half inches.

 It Comes Down to Science